2025 Geelong Football Club season: Season summary

 In February the head of the club's AFLW program Brett Johnson departed the club, with his replacement announced as Dominique Condo in April.
-Condo joined the club from having previously worked with Geelong from 2015–2021 in a number of roles.
+Condo joined the club from having previously worked with Geelong from 2015 to 2021 in a number of roles.

 The team played two preseason fixtures in July and August, defeating at RSEA Stadium in a match simulation 8.11 (59) to 4.5 (29) on 26 July.
 Their official practice match was against at People First Stadium on 2 August, with the Cats tuning up for the season with a 10.7 (67) to 1.3 (9) victory.